rarible/protocol/docs/api-reference.md

     1. Configure the request parameters if required
     2. Click **Send** button

+Also see additional information and API usage examples on the [Search Capabilities](reference/search-capabilities.md) page.

 ## Environments

 The API interacts with different blockchain networks for different environments.